-, , , , , , , , , , , , , , , , , , , , Policy owner RP: Deputy Head Pastoral SSq: Senior Deputy Head Academic Prep: Deputy Head (Curriculum and Co-Curriculum) Type of policy Regulatory; Regulation number: Part 1 2.(1)(b)(i); Part 6 (3)(b) The Trust's policy on relating to the provision and welfare of pupils with special educational needs including those with Education, Health and Care plans and pupils for whom English is an additional language.
-This policy has been written with reference to the following guidance and documents: Equality Act 2010: advice for schools DfE Feb 2013 SEND Code of Practice 0 - 25 years May 2015 and arrangements for exclusions Last reviewed / approved by / date SLTs - 31 st January 2024 Next school review due Spring 2025 Next council review due Education Spring 2025 This version published 31 st January 2024 Circulation □ Trust Website ✓ Schools' Websites ✓ Schools' Sharepoints □ FHS People All policies are available from the Trust Office, Francis Holland Schools Trust, 35 Bourne Street, London, SW1W 8JA Linked Policies Accessibility Plans Exams: Equality Policy Exams: Word processor Policy Safeguarding and Child Protection Policy Online Safety Policy Data Protection Policy

-Revision History This section should be completed by the reviewer each time this policy is reviewed Changes made [Brief description of edits] Date Additional information provided on: the definition of disability; the responsibility of parents to share SEND information on application; external assessment protocols with a focus on exam access arrangements; the role of SENDCo; the role of teachers through quality first teaching; and parents and pupils as partners.
+, , , Policy owner RP: Deputy Head Pastoral SSq: Senior Deputy Head Academic Prep: Deputy Head (Curriculum and Co-Curriculum) Regulatory; Regulation number: Part 1 2.(1)(b)(i); Part 6 (3)(b) Type of policy The Trust's policy on relating to the provision and welfare of pupils with special educational needs including those with Education, Health and Care plans and pupils for whom English is an additional language.
+This policy has been written with reference to the following guidance and documents: Equality Act 2010: advice for schools DfE Feb 2013 SEND Code of Practice 0 - 25 years May 2015 and arrangements for exclusions Last reviewed / approved by / date SLTs - 31 st January 2024 Next school review due Spring 2025 Next council review due Education Spring 2025 This version published November 2024 Circulation ☐ Trust Website ü Schools' Websites ü Schools' Sharepoints ☐ FHS People All policies are available from the Trust Office, Francis Holland Schools Trust, 35 Bourne Street, London, SW1W 8JA Linked Policies Accessibility Plans English as an Additional Language (EAL) Policy Exams: Equality Policy Exams: Word processor Policy Safeguarding and Child Protection Policy Online Safety Policy Data Protection Policy exam access arrangements; the role of SENDCo; the role of teachers through quality first teaching; and parents and pupils as partners.
 Safeguarding and child protection policy (Increased risk to children with SEND referenced); Online safety policy referenced; Review cycle amended to be annual.
+Main policy: Sections added for training, storage of information and accessibility.
+FHP appendix updated Oct 2024

+Revision History This section should be completed by the reviewer each time this policy is reviewed Changes made [Brief description of edits] Date Additional information provided on: the definition of disability; the responsibility of parents to share SEND information on application; external assessment protocols with a focus on